-Aspirations raised by the community which cannot be addressed directly through the Neighbourhood Planning process can be found on page xx.
+Aspirations raised by the community which cannot be addressed directly through the Neighbourhood Planning process can be found on page 24.

-PLANNING AND DEVELOPMENT (PD) To preserve and protect the rural valley and historical character of the parish.
+PLANNING AND DEVELOPMENT (PD)

+To preserve and protect the rural valley and historical character of the Parish.
-Cows

-Rationale /Objective P As recognised in the Landscape Character Assessment 2018, the essential rural nature of the valley parish is green pastures and woodland with a village consisting largely of traditional 18th/19th century houses and converted farm buildings.
-The PD1a PD1b De pr wl pa green infrastructure within the village adds considerably to its wellbeing.
-The community has indicated its wish for this rural environment to be maintained and enhanced. th to ar The Landscape Character Assessment 2018 highlights the importance of the special views characteristic of the setting both inwards and outwards of the Parish as shown in Fig 2.
+PD1 As recognised in the Landscape Character Assessment 2018, the essential rural nature of the valley parish is green pastures and woodland with a village consisting largely of traditional 18th/19th century houses and converted farm buildings.
+The green infrastructure within the village adds considerably to its wellbeing.
+The community has indicated its wish for this rural environment to be maintained and enhanced.

+PD2 The Landscape Character Assessment 2018 highlights the importance of the special views characteristic of the setting of the Parish as shown in Fig 1.
 These should be safeguarded.

-PD2a Ar th (A Conservation and use of existing and derelict buildings for housing would be supported on a small scale as appropriate to the size of the village.
-PD3a Oj hc by canal PD3b Ca bu pr PD3c Re to to ch as wo The survey highlights concern that housing development within the Parish could pose health and safety risks by adding significantly to noise and light pollution and traffic levels which could detract from the tranquillity and ambience of the Parish.
-PD4a Ca de ca of The village recognises that the current range of agricultural activities contributes to the essential rural nature of the Parish.
+PD3 Conservation and use of existing and derelict buildings for housing would be supported on a small scale as appropriate to the size of the village.

+- PD4 The survey highlights concern that housing development within the Parish could pose health and safety risks by adding significantly to noise and light pollution and traffic levels which could detract from the tranquillity and ambience of the Parish. - PD5 The village recognises that the current range of agricultural activities contributes to the essential rural nature of the Parish.
 It recognises that agricultural activities within the Parish will evolve in response to the change in the economics of the industry and the Plan would support change which did not alter the pastoral nature of the valley.
-PD5a De ar ca ec m de op olicy evelopment proposals must demonstrate how they rotect and enhance existing green infrastructure hilst not adversely impacting the current agricultural astures and woodlands.

-iven the heavy traffic on the main roads traversing ne parish, any development must not significantly add o vehicle usage and movement through the village nd A36.

-ny development must not have an adverse impact on ne openness and special views or the historical assets Appendix IV) of the Claverton Conservation Area.
+- PD1a Development proposals must demonstrate how they protect and enhance existing green infrastructure whilst not adversely impacting the current agricultural pastures and woodlands. - PD1b Given the heavy traffic on the main roads (A36 and Claverton Hill) planning applications for developments that generate significant levels of movement should be accompanied by a transport assessment or transport statement in accordance with National Planning Policy Framework and Planning Practice Guidance. - PD2a Development proposals should promote the retention of the landscape setting of the Parish and its surrounding countryside as an essential part of Claverton's character and important views.

+Nine key viewpoints were identified in the Claverton Conservation Area Appraisal..
+(See Fig2 page 16)
-pportunities for developing existing buildings for ousing are supported.

-are must be taken to ensure that any work affecting uildings of architectural or historic distinction reserves or enhances their character and setting.
+- PD3a Proposals for the development of existing buildings for housing are supported. - PD3b Proposals relating to buildings of architectural or historic distinction including non-designated heritage assets should seek to preserve or enhance their character and setting.

-estoration of original features and/or improvements o previous unsympathetic alterations will be expected o be included in any proposed scheme for further hange.
-This includes, but is not restricted to, all spects of demolitions, barn conversions, and roof ork which may disturb the natural habitat.
+Restoration of original features and/or improvements to previous unsympathetic alterations will be supported.

-are needs to be taken to ensure that any evelopment within the Parish does not cumulatively ause negative impact to the tranquillity and ambience f the Parish.

-evelopment proposals for farming businesses, rboricultural enterprise, small holdings, fruit growing, rtisan workshops, will be supported provided they an be shown to be sustainable and benefit the local conomy and the wellbeing of the community.
-They nust be sensitive to the local setting without having a etrimental impact on the surrounding landscape, the penness of the Green Belt or historic buildings.
+- PD4a Development should not in isolation or cumulatively cause negative impact to the tranquillity and ambience of the Parish. - PD5a Development proposals for farming businesses, arboricultural enterprise, small holdings, fruit growing, artisan workshops, will be supported provided they can be shown to be sustainable and benefit the local economy and the wellbeing of the community.
+They must be sensitive to the local setting without having a detrimental impact on the surrounding landscape, the openness of the Green Belt or historic buildings.